 General or inorganic chemistry, one year sequence with lab

 Biochemistry, one academic term; lab recommended

-CLEP and pass/fail performances are not acceptable for the required science courses.
+PLEASE NOTE: CLEP and pass/fail performances are not acceptable for the required science courses.
 However, an exception is made for pass/fail coursework taken during the winter/spring 2020 academic terms.
-Additionally, science credits earned in professional schools (e.g., allied health professions, business, dentistry, nursing, or pharmacy) do not fulfill requirements for admission to medicine.
+Additionally, science credits earned in professional schools (e.g., allied health professions, business, dentistry, nursing or pharmacy) do not fulfill requirements for admission to medicine.
 Advanced Placement (AP) credits for the required science courses generally are not accepted; but, if the applicant’s undergraduate institution has accepted the AP credits, upper division science courses in the same area may be substituted for the required credit hours.
 Online coursework and labs taken at accredited institutions are acceptable.

 Applicants must complete the MCAT prior to consideration by the Admissions Committee.
 The MCAT is based on knowledge gained from required science courses.
-The test must be taken no later than September of the year prior to matriculation.
+The test must be taken no later than September of the year prior to anticipated matriculation.
 MCAT scores older than three years from the date of anticipated matriculation are not considered.